-- a. building relationship to the enhancement of multi-modal objectives such as traffic calming or pedestrian movement; - b. building placement that is integral to the street front; - c. increased building height and intensity; - d. building placement that hides parking.

-Strategy 1.10D(2): Parking standards for all new Planned Development Projects are encouraged where appropriate to provide for capacity and arrangements appropriate to the scale of the development.
-Concepts such as the following may be utilized:

-- a. parking behind buildings and on streets; - b. shared parking and reduced parking quantities; - c. flexible parking quantities and placement standards for typical building and street types; - d. configurations for mixed use and shared parking; - e. configurations that easily accommodate transit stops and design of park-and-ride facilities; - f. alternative paving techniques.
+- a.
+Obliding relationship to the enhancement of multi-modal objectives such as traffic calming or pedestrian movement; - b. building placement that is integral to the street front; - c. increased building height and intensity; - d. building placement that hides parking. - Strategy 1.10D(2): Parking standards for all new Planned Development Projects are encouraged where appropriate to provide for capacity and arrangements appropriate to the scale of the development.
+Concepts such as the following may be utilized: - a. parking behind buildings and on streets; - b. shared parking and reduced parking quantities; - c. flexible parking quantities and placement standards for typical building and street types; - d. configurations for mixed use and shared parking; - e. configurations that easily accommodate transit stops and design of park-and-ride facilities; - f. alternative paving techniques.

 Strategy 1.10D(3): Site circulation and multi-modal access standards are encouraged where appropriate for all new Planned Development Projects to provide for integration of multiple travel modes appropriate to the scale and context of the surrounding development.
 Concepts such as the following may be utilized: a. relationships to community focal points such as schools, shopping centers, government offices, parks and public gathering areas; b. standards for traffic-calming techniques, Complete Streets, connected streets and blocks, and multi-modal layout focusing on attractive, safe and convenient access to business fronts and transitions between residential and business areas.
 Strategy 1.10D(4): Public space and amenity standards appropriate to the development context and consistent with the scale of development may be required where appropriate for new Planned Development Projects.
 Concepts such as the following may be utilized: a. wide sidewalks, courtyards, gardens or greens that enhance the walkability and expanded useful open space of the site; b. public space integrated with the drainage network, using low-impact development (LID) standards where practical; c. public space integrated with multi-modal movement, resting and staging area amenities, such as transit stops and business-fronting sidewalks; d. site amenities that encourage the use of outdoor public space using vegetation, furniture, architectural features, appropriate lighting and mobile vendor accommodation where appropriate.
-Strategy 1.10D(5): Architectural standards for all new Planned Development Projects should provide guidance for design elements appropriate to the scale of the development such as: a. architectural styles, building materials, design elements, roof shapes and architectural details; b. building mass step-down scale; c. street-visible and hidden facades; d. accessory buildings; e. doors, windows and storefronts; f. awnings, canopies and arcades g. camouflage or covering of unsightly structures such as antennas, air conditioners and similar equipment.
-Strategy 1.10D(6): Building construction standards may be considered for all new Planned Development Projects to reduce energy usage, landfill waste and emissions, create a healthy indoor environment, conserve building materials and resources, and promote water efficiency.
+Strategy 1.10D(5): Architectural standards and/or building construction standards are encouraged for-all new Planned Development Projects should where necessary to provide guidance for design elements appropriate to the scale of the development. such as: Items to be considered for these types of projects may include the following: a. architectural styles, building materials, design elements, roof shapes and architectural details; b. building mass step-down scale; c. street-visible and hidden facades; d. accessory buildings; e. doors, windows and storefronts; f. awnings, canopies and arcades g. camouflage or covering of unsightly structures such as antennas, air conditioners and similar equipment.
+Strategy 1.10D(6): Building construction standards may be considered for all new Planned Development Projects may include building construction standards and proposals to reduce energy usage, landfill waste and emissions, create a healthy indoor environment, conserve building materials and resources, and promote water efficiency.